 There are certain preparations that need to be made for the homestead to help through the winter.
-To prepare for winter we have put the garden to bed.
-We still need to do a little more out there to finish up.
+We need to prepare the garden, the barn, the livestock, and the home for anything wintertime may throw our way.

-We removed all of the dead plants and have used leaves as a mulch in the beds.
-I must confess that most of the leaves blew in there on their own.
+In the garden, we remove all of the dead plants and use leaves or wood chips as a mulch in the beds.
+I must confess that when we use leaves most of the leaves blew in there on their own.
 I was ever so grateful that we didn’t have to put in much effort to get the leaves where they need to be.

 It is important to prepare for the colder temperatures and weather even if you don’t live on a homestead.
-I have collected some great posts from other homesteaders on preparing for winter on the homestead, for livestock, your home, the garden, and life:
+I have collected some great posts from other homesteaders on preparing for winter on the homestead, for livestock, your home, the garden, and just life in general.

 Preparing for Winter on the Homestead by Montana Homesteader